 - Walk up Eau Rouge once the race is over.
 You will never believe how steep it is.
 Stop, have a beer, and enjoy being on one of the most famous corners in all of Formula 1.

 - Ignore the support races.
-GP2 and GP3 are where the F1 stars of tomorrow are being born.
+F2 and GP3 are where the F1 stars of tomorrow are being born.
 You’ve also paid for it, so you might as well maximise the entertainment.
-Perhaps ignore the Porsche Supercup though.
+Perhaps have a nap during the Porsche Supercup though.

 - Laugh at the French language commentary too much.
 Ok, maybe you can laugh at Leeewis Waaaamilton.

 - Take earplugs for F1 cars.
 They are that quiet.
-Take them for GP2 and GP3 though; and if your friends snore.
+Take them for F2 and GP3 though; and if your friends snore.

 - Fall down the path at Eau Rouge.
 It’s steep, covered in loose gravel, and evil when wet.
 Be careful.

 Spa Francorchamps is, quite frankly, a superb track to visit when combined with Formula 1.
-We’re already weighing up options for next year, and we cannot recommend enough that you do the same.
 We guarantee that you won’t be disappointed.
 If you have questions or suggestions, feel free to leave them in the comments section below.